wp-plugins/robo-gallery/readme.txt

 = How to enable icons on gallery hover shutter? =

 In gallery hover settings we implemented full set of configuration settings of the buttons.
 You can change icon, style size, colors for static and hovered buttons.
 You can select icon with build in wizard

+= How to change transparency of the gallery thumbnails border? =

+When you enable border in gallery settings you will see multiply options for customization of the border.
+When you open color selector you can also select some transparency value there

 = How I can make gallery only with one size pictures but I would like to arrange gallery with pictures of the different size - one big, several smaller? =